 Italian Wedding Soup, for as long as we could remember while growing up was always served as the first course at EVERY Italian wedding we have ever attended!!
 Honest!
 It was a common dish to serve during the late 60’s and 70’s.
 That’s how the name “Italian Wedding Soup” came about.

 Every caterer up and down the east coast, especially among the Italian-American neighborhoods, all served this soup at the FIRST course at everyone’s wedding.
 It was part of our culture to have a light dish, such as a soup served as the first course, back in the day.

 Mom’s recipe for Italian wedding soup with meatballs is amazing but time consuming.
 She makes her broth homemade, simmering water with a whole chicken and veggies for over 2 hours.
 Then she cooks the escarole separately, strains the soup and adds the escarole and meatballs into this delicious clear broth.

-My version of the Italian Wedding Soup is easier.
+My version of the Italian wedding soup with spinach meatballs is easier.

 First, I get started on making the meatballs, adding in some chopped spinach to the mixture for some added healthy greens in there, and then again in the soup simply because fresh baby spinach doesn’t require much cooking, like escarole.

 The prep work is mostly in these spinach meatballs, making them into bite-size and then baking them until they are fully cooked, about 10 to 15 minutes.